 The pyramids of Giza are one of the most popular destinations in Egypt and one of its prominent landmarks.
-They proudly sit at the desert edge to West of Cairo, in Giza.
+They proudly sit at the desert edge West of Cairo, in Giza.
 While Giza is deemed a city on its own, it smoothly blends into Cairo’s streets, making one ever-expanding large city.

 What you’ll see there are three huge pyramids known as Khufu, Khafre, and Mankaure.
-They’re named after each king that was buried into them, which makes them enormous tombs.
+They’re named after each king that was buried in them, which makes them enormous tombs.
 There’s evidence for the existence of mummies in the burial chambers along with the king’s belongings and treasures for the Afterlife.
-Not only will you see these three architecture masterpieces, but there’s also the paradoxical Sphinx that guards them.
+Not only will you see these three architectural masterpieces, but there’s also the paradoxical Sphinx that guards them.

 Besides all the historical information to absorb, there are other activities to do at the pyramids.
 These include camel rides around the desert or attending the Sound & Light show where the Egyptian legacy comes to life.
 There are also international hotels around where you get to have the pyramids as your view while enjoying your stay.

-Seize the opportunity of delving into nature and exploring the marine life in the wondrous town, Nuweiba.
+Seize the opportunity of delving into nature and exploring the marine life in the wondrous town of Nuweiba.
 This little town floats onto the blue waters of the Gulf of Aqaba on the East coast of Sinai, where the sand looks red.
-One of the most beautiful experiences you’ll have in Nuweiba is filling your vision with the natural colors of the canyons.
+One of the most beautiful experiences you’ll have in Nuweiba is filling your vision with the natural colours of the canyons.
 Interestingly, these canyons are million years old.
 They formed after the withdrawal of the Red Sea, leaving the wind to wear away the soaked sandstones and limestones.

-A few kilometers near Nuweiba lies a fascinating natural oasis, Ain Khudra.
+A few kilometres near Nuweiba lies a fascinating natural oasis, Ain Khudra.
 You can reach it by hiking through the beautiful canyons and passing a direct route into the oasis.
 Once you step foot there, you’ll find little gardens with facilities that provide basic services for the visitors.
 Surrounding the town are palm trees and water pools that will prepare you for a serene stay.
 Besides being a perfect hiking destination, it serves perfectly as a meditation spot where you’ll be one with nature.

 Ain Khudra is also the perfect spot for passionate divers.
 It paves the way to diving into the coast of Nuweiba, where plenty of coral and marine life exists.
 There, you’ll be impressed by the flora found in the deep waters as well.
 No wonder this little town is one of the popular destinations in Egypt.